-- The regulatory guidance does not address how to handle any exposed person other than the most exposed. - We have adapted the models for members of the public, fellow travelers, children and pregnant women, and sleeping partners that Jeff Siegel developed for the I-131-labeled radiopharmaceutical that is now known as Bexxar.
+- The regulatory guidance does not address how to handle any exposed person other than the most exposed. - We have adapted the models for members of the public, fellow travelers, children and pregnant women, and sleeping partners that Jeff Siegel developed for the I-131-labeled radiopharmaceutical Bexxar.

+- Supposing that Mom has had radioiodine treatment of her thyroid gland, Dad is likely the most exposed person.
+He clearly derives benefit from caring for his wife in their home and thus the 5 mSv limit makes sense. - Dad's occupancy factor is based upon no exposure between Mom's treatment and release and then six hours a day at a distance of one meter.

+Sleeping Partner

+4.5 hours a day @ 1 m

+4.5 hours a day @ 1 m

+Resume Close Sleeping

+No Exposure

+TR - Release Time
-If Mom will be flying home to rejoin her family, the most exposed traveler is likely to be a stranger.
-It is hard to justify a dose to the stranger in excess of 1 mSv, although the regulatory guidance does not technically forbid it.

-One can calculate the dose from an exposure for the duration of the trip at typical traveling distances (such as cheek-to-jowl on most commercial airliners).

-We sometimes have to tell patients not to travel for a day or two after their release (especially if they plan a long trip).

-If Dad will be driving Mom home, the travel time typically comes out of his 6 hours at a meter for that day unless there is an extraordinary circumstance.

-The model of exposure to a sleeping partner is curious.
+- If Mom will be flying home to rejoin her family, the most exposed traveler is likely to be a stranger.
+It is hard to justify a dose to the stranger in excess of 1 mSv, although the regulatory guidance does not technically forbid it. - One can calculate the dose from an exposure for the duration of the trip at typical traveling distances (such as sitting cheek-to-jowl on most commercial airliners). - We sometimes have to tell patients not to travel for a day or two after their release (especially if they plan a long trip). - If Dad will be driving Mom home, the travel time typically comes out of his 6 hours at a meter for that day unless there is an extraordinary circumstance. - The model of exposure to a sleeping partner is curious.
 It assumes only 4.5 hours a day at a distance of one meter after a period of no exposure.
-Following a period of sleeping apart, an exposure of six hours a day at 0.3 meters is added to the 4.5 hours a day at a meter.
+Following a period of sleeping apart, an exposure - of six hours a day at 0.3 meters is added to the 4.5 hours a day at a meter. - Another reason to interview patients regarding their lifestyles is that some patients routinely sleep in close proximity to their children.
+In such a scenario, the use of a 1 mSv total dose rather than a 5 mSv total dose might be warranted. - <complex-block>

-Finally, members of the general public, such as regular customers, co-workers, or others who encounter the patient regularly, should be limited to a dose below 1 mSv.

-We model the patient's contact with these people as a period of no exposure followed by six hours a day at 1 m
+Children (and Pregnant Women)

-Mom and Dad have a daughter, a member of a sensitive population, whose dose we would like to limit to 1 mSv.

-The model has three phases like the sleeping partner model.

-If little Suzy can be sent to Grandma's and Grandpa's for a few days, she could then resume limited contact with Mom, which we model as 30 minutes a day at 1 m and 6 minutes a day at 0.3 m.
+Image: Children (and Pregnant Wom - Mom and Dad have a daughter, a member of a sensitive population, whose dose we would like to limit to 1 mSv. - The model has three phases like the sleeping partner model. - If little Suzy can be sent to Grandma's and Grandpa's for a few days, she could then resume limited contact with Mom, which we model as 30 minutes a day at 1 m and 6 minutes a day at 0.3 m.
 After a period of limited contact, Mom and Suzy can resume regular activities, which we model as 6 hours a day at 1 m and 30 minutes a day at 0.3 m.